KrauseFx/krausefx.com/data.md

     <div class="graphs-entry">
       <h3>Correlation between weight and resting heart rate</h3>
       <p class="graph-description">
         This graph clearly shows the correlation between my body weight, and my sleeping/resting heart rate.
-The resting heart rate is measured by the Withings Scanwatch while sleeping, and basically indicates how hard your heart has to work while not being active.
+The resting heart rate is measured by the <a href='https://www.withings.com/us/en/scanwatch' target='_blank'>Withings Scanwatch</a> while sleeping, and basically indicates how hard your heart has to work while not being active.
 Generally the lower the resting heart rate, the better.
       </p>

       <ul>